quicwg/base-drafts/draft-ietf-quic-transport.md

 Strategies and implications of the frequency of generating acknowledgments are discussed in more detail in {{QUIC-RECOVERY}}.

-Because ACK frames are only sent in response to ACK-eliciting packets, a receiver that is only sending ACK frames will only receive acknowledgements for its packets if the sender includes them in packets with non-ACK frames.
+ACK-only packets are only sent in response to ACK-eliciting packets, so a receiver that is only sending ACK frames will only receive acknowledgements for its packets if the sender includes them in packets with non-ACK frames.
 A sender SHOULD bundle ACK frames with other frames when possible.